Romelium/Strux/README.md

 **Options:**

-* `-o <DIR>`, `--output-dir <DIR>`: The base directory where files and directories will be created or deleted.
+* `-o <DIR>`, `--output-dir <DIR>`: The base directory where files and directories will be created, deleted or moved.
   * **Default:** `./project-generated`.
 This path is relative to the **current working directory** where you run the command.
   * The directory will be created if it doesn't exist.
   * The command will fail if the specified path exists but is not a directory.
-* `-f`, `--force`: Overwrite existing files when a `File` action targets a path that already exists.
+* `-f`, `--force`: Overwrite existing files when a `File` or `Moved File` action targets a path that already exists as a file.
 Without this flag, existing files will be skipped.
+This flag does not allow replacing a directory with a file.
 * `-h`, `--help`: Print help information.
 * `-V`, `--version`: Print version information.

 ## Input Markdown Format

-The processor identifies actions based on specific header patterns immediately preceding a fenced code block (for `File` actions) or standing alone (for `Deleted File` actions).
+The processor identifies actions based on specific header patterns.

 ### Action Headers